foyst/aws-knowledgebase-mcp-server/README.md

 1. ./infra: The infrastructure code that sets up the Bedrock Knowledge Base, S3 bucket, IAM roles, and OpenSearch Serverless resources.
 This is deployed using Pulumi and SST.
 2. ./mcp-server: The MCP server code that connects to the Bedrock Knowledge Base and serves as the MCP endpoint over http.
 This can be run locally through STDIO or deployed as a Lambda function.

+## Key mentions

+- This uses https://github.com/CodeGenieApp/serverless-express, which seamlessly bridges Express.js applications to AWS Lambda allowing for easy deployment of the MCP server as a serverless function.
+- The server is exposed using a lambda function URL for simplicity, but in a production scenario you would likely want to front this with an API Gateway or Application Load Balancer for better security and management.

 ## How to use